stinb/UnderstandForVSCode/README.md

 > Why isn't the language server starting?

-To start it, do either of the following.
-* Have a _.und_ folder in your file explorer, which is created automatically when creating an _Understand_ project.
+Make sure that you have a _.und_ folder in your file explorer, which is created automatically when creating an _Understand_ project.
-* If the _.und_ folder is elsewhere, open a code file which is one of our supported languages.

 ---
 > Why aren't my results accurate after creating or deleting a file?